darasus/ai-blog/content/decadent-desserts-that-wont-derail-your-diets.md

   is no surprise to see it in this tasty coconut soup recipe.
 Coconut shrimp soup is a great way to make a healthy and tasty snack and is great for feeding a crowd.
+intro: >-
+  If you think dieting means sacrificing your favorite foods, you’ll be happy to know that nothing could be further from the truth.
+Instead of being left with bland and boring meals, our team of expert chefs have come up with a selection of decadent dessert recipes that are as healthy as they are tasty.

+  If losing weight is one of your New Year resolutions, it might seem like all desserts are off-limits.
+However, this isn’t the case at all.
+Even if you follow a stricter eating plan, there’s no reason why you can’t treat yourself to a sweet treat once in a while.
+The trick is knowing which ones aren’t going to derail your diet and which ones will do exactly that.
+That’s why we’re sharing these 15 scrumptious dessert recipes that won't derail your diets.
 ---

 ## Blueberry Pancakes With Whipped Cream